speters/rs109m/README.md

 ![programming software screenshot](images/pcsw17_screenshot_en.png)

-Using the software an a Windows VM, I was able to produce some [logs](logs/) to get knowledge of the serial protocol.
+Using the software on a Windows VM, I was able to produce some [logs](logs/) to get knowledge of the serial protocol.

 ## Configuration protocol